0xZe/ITI-Final-Project/README.md

 `make sure the branch name is right and the path where Jenkinsfile is located in the repository`

 Save > Build Now

+## Step 10: Access our App
+The pipeline will return the URL of our App at the end